Learn more about Pianos in the Parks

 Pianos in the Parks is a true public-private partnership, involving many of our area’s leading music and arts organizations.
 The idea came out of this question: “What can we do that is fun, connects our community, and provides a platform for discovering the great things going on in our local parks?”

-In addition to the primary partners, Pianos in the Parks has received generous support from local artists, musicians, companies and community organizations – making Pianos in the Parks a truly collaborative effort aimed at discovering local parks.
-We’d especially like to thank 206inc. for creating and producing this program with us.More About Our Partners
+In addition to the primary partners, Pianos in the Parks has received generous support from local artists, musicians, companies and community organizations – making Pianos in the Parks a truly collaborative effort aimed at discovering local parks.More About Our Partners

 Follow on Facebook